hughrun/ephemetoot/README.md

 It is **strongly recommended** that you do a [test run](#running-in-test-mode) before using `ephemetoot` live.

-To call the script you can simply enter:
+To call the script you enter:
 ```shell
 ephemetoot
 ```